 As the home of the Bank of England it would be tempting to imagine that the name is a reminder of Jesus’ warning to the wealthy about rich men entering heaven.
 Alas the original name from the late 16thCentury was Three Needle Street.
-By 1616 it was Thread-needle-street and Thridneedle street 1656 becoming Threed Needle Street in the year of the Great Fire.
+By 1616 it was Thread-needle-street and Thridneedle street in 1656, becoming Threed Needle Street in the year of the Great Fire.
 It is most likely taken after the sign on a needle shop located here, and the name corrupted due to the obvious connection of thread and needle.
-The three needles are featured in the arms of the Needlemakers’ Company, so there may be some connection but as likely it is a reference to the thread and needle in the Merchant Taylors’ Company, whose hall had stood on its present site in the street since the 14thCentury.
+The three needles are featured in the arms of the Needlemakers’ Company, so there may be some connection but, just as likely, it is a reference to the thread and needle in the Merchant Taylors’ Company, whose hall had stood on its present site in the street since the 14thCentury.

 26 total views, 1 views today